njosueofficol/learn_javascript/README.md

 vanilla javascript.

 # contact : email: njosueofficol@gmail.com
-i open to learn more... thank you!
+i'm open to learn more... thank you!